skupperproject/skewer/test-example/README.md

 the frontend.

 Use `kubectl expose` with `--type LoadBalancer` to open network access to the frontend service.
-Use `kubectl get services` and to check for the service and its external IP address.
+Use `kubectl get services` to check for the service and its external IP address.

 Console for _west_: